 We’re cutting out the middlemen (and their margins), and oversee all steps, from the birth of conception to the final polish.
 By designing our collections in-house and serving our consumers directly, we can offer a fair and transparent price for high quality glasses.

 We design elegant and timeless eyewear, but never without this subtly rebellious touch that is so uniquely Parisian.
 And we like a quirky retro feel, too!

 All our frames are manufactured with top-tier material and assembled in Kenya.
-For our prescription lenses, we work with the best there is, the world’s leading supplier, Essilor.
+For our prescription lenses, we work with the best suppliers on the market.

 Let’s be honest, it’s not great fun to go to a traditional optician.
 We’ve never quite enjoyed it.
 Lack of trust, no transparency… it can sometimes feel like daylight robbery.
 And we wanted to act on these frustrations.

 So we’ve created a whole new experience, and we made it extra simple.
 We offer free eye tests (no hidden conditions) at home, and we bring your favourite frames with us, so you can see how they feel and give them a road test.

 We are a for-profit, and proudly so.
 We’re strong believers in private sector solutions that can provide positive social outcomes while ensuring profitability and scalability — ultimately bringing lasting changes in the industry.

 But we want to go further, extending our impact to the communities we can’t reach with our business model.
 So we built a partnership with an amazing organisation operating in rural Kenya — DOT Glasses — that has the same empowering approach we believe in, and created the 1 pair 4 eyes program.